typedb/typedb-docs/10-query/00-overview.md

 keywords: graql, query, reserved keywords
 longTailKeywords: graql queries, graql query structure, graql reserved keywords
 Summary: Introduction to Graql queries.
-permalink: /docs/query/overview
 ---

 ## Graql Query Language

 Graql is the query language for the Grakn knowledge graph.
-Whether it's through the [Grakn Console](/docs/running-grakn/console) or one of the [Grakn Clients](/docs/client-api/overview), Grakn accepts instructions and provides answers only in its own language - Graql.
+Whether it's through the [Grakn Console](../02-running-grakn/02-console.md) or one of the [Grakn Clients](../03-client-api/00-overview.md), Grakn accepts instructions and provides answers only in its own language - Graql.

 **Graql is declarative**.